Football: Ronaldo's magic fires Real Madrid past 10-man Juventus

 The 33-year-old Portugal star had shared the previous record with former Manchester United team-mate Ruud van Nistelrooy, who scored in nine consecutive matches between 2002 and 2003.

-"We saw what Ronaldo is and always has been - a player of an extraordinary level who along with Leo Messi is achieving the greatest heights," said Juventus goalkeeper Gianluigi Buffon.

-The defending champions are now poised to advance to the semi-finals as they host Juventus - losing finalists twice in the past three seasons - in the second leg next week in Madrid.
+"In my opinion, from Cardiff (last year's final defeat) to today we have even improved.

+"There is absolutely nothing to hold against the lads.
+We faced an extraordinary team with probably the best player in the world.
+Now we have to raise our heads, think about the future and the championship."

-Zinedine Zidane opted for the same line-up as last year's final in Cardiff where the Spaniards crushed Juventus 4-1 to lift the European title for the 12th time, with Karim Benzema and Ronaldo backed by Isco who was preferred to Gareth Bale.
+Zidane opted for the same line-up as last year's final when the Spaniards crushed Juventus 4-1 to claim a record 12th European title, with Isco preferred to Gareth Bale.

-And some dreadful defending from Juventus early gave Isco the space on the left flank to set up Ronaldo nicely for the opener.
+Some dreadful defending from Juventus early gave Isco the space on the left flank to supply Ronaldo for the opener, with goalkeeper Gianluigi Buffon helpless to stop the Portuguese's expert flick.

-Buffon, 40, who has never won the Champions League title in his long and illustrious career, was left with no chance.

-The goal stunned the home crowd with Sami Khedira and Dybala earning a corner and the Argentine looking as though he could break through, but he was quickly closed down by Sergio Ramos.

 Mattia De Sciglio sent a shot flashing across goal on 34 minutes that just evaded the sliding Gonzalo Higuain, who was then denied by a stunning reflex stop from Keylor Navas after getting on the end of a Dybala free-kick.